Reporting paths

 The three paths aren't alternatives - they're designed to overlap.
 When multiple observers

-report the same retrieval, the events are correlated using the OA-Telemetry-ID header.
+report the same retrieval, the events are correlated using the Content-Telemetry-ID header.